-- Inherently Creates Visual Association: Mind maps are inherently visual templates, and organizing ideas visually is the best way to create a shared understanding of how they operate.
+- Inherently Creates Visual Association: Mind maps are inherently visual templates.
+Organizing ideas visually is the best way to create a shared understanding of how they operate.

 - Vague Descriptions Boost Creativity: By keeping associations vague, it allows people to bring their own perspective to the mind map and gets their creative juices flowing.

-- Includes Larger Context: Mind maps allow you to review your main concept/problem at any time, ensuring you don’t lose sight of your goals.
+- Includes Larger Context: Mind maps allow you to review your main concept/problem at any time.
+Ensure you don’t lose sight of your goals.

 - Overcome Creative Blocks: By providing context and clear avenues for ideation, mind maps help overcome common innovation roadblocks.

 - Forms Instant Relationships: Automatically connects ideas and demonstrates their relation.

 Mind maps, as defined by IdeaScale Whiteboard, are “A mind map is a simple visual tool that helps organize ideas in an easily understandable, sequential structure.
 It can be used to capture different ideas and display their relationship while organizing them in a way that doesn’t clutter and disorient the brain”.

 Mind maps allow you to build an organized template of your thoughts and present them in a way that is logical and comprehensible.